AndresSalinas97/AirControl/README.md

 # AirControl Java Swing App Interface

-**Final Project for Interactive Systems course.**
+**Final Project for the Interactive Systems course.**

 Interface of a mobile app to control air conditioning systems implemented with Java Swing.

-The prototype of the interface made with Pencil Project is available [here](http://www.uco.es/users/i52salia/si/trabajo/clickable-html-prototype/#s0_home_page).
+Various prototypes of the interface were made prior to implementation using [Pencil Project](https://pencil.evolus.vn).
+The final one is available [here](https://andressalinas97.github.io/AirControl-Java-Swing-App-Interface/pencil-prototype/#s0_home_page).
 It actually came out pretty similar :D

 ## Authors

 * Andrés Salinas Lima

+## Getting Started

+The `AirControl.jar` is available in [releases](https://github.com/AndresSalinas97/AirControl-Java-Swing-App-Interface/releases) and ready to be played with.

+This project was created using NetBeans IDE 8.
+You can import the project and start working on it or simply compile and run it like any other Java project (the main class is in `i52salia.aircontrol.AirControl`).

 ## Screenshots